commonhaus/foundation/FAQ.md

 ## Why create a new foundation?

-Though there are several foundations for open source projects to choose to join, each has its own focus and requirements.
+There are already several foundations which host open source projects, and each has its own focus and requirements.
 The CF is a home for self-governing, code-centric open source projects.
-Each open source project has their own unique needs and goals, and not every foundation is the right fit for every project.
+Each open source project has its own unique needs and goals, and not every foundation is the right fit for every project.

+There are many critical application frameworks and libraries within the open source ecosystem that are not currently part of a foundation.
 The CF is a new option for projects to consider when looking for a foundation to call home.

-There are many critical application frameworks and libraries within the open source ecosystem that are not currently part of a foundation.
-The CF is a place these projects may choose to call home, helping to strengthen the open source ecosystem as a whole by ensuring more projects are sustainable in the long term.
+Helping to strengthen the open source ecosystem as a whole by ensuring more projects are sustainable in the long term.

 ## Why not the Apache Software Foundation?